 The incubation period for rabies in humans may last weeks to months.
 However, it can be shorter with bites on the face.
 It can also be much longer in some cases of bites on the feet or legs (extending more than a year sometimes).

 What to do if your child is bitten by an animal

 If your child has been bitten by an animal, thoroughly flush the wound with water and wash it with soap and water.

-If possible, it is important that the animal be captured so it can be evaluated by a veterinarian for the presence of a rabies infection.
-Unless proper equipment is available, however, capturing a possibly rabid animal should not be attempted.
+If possible, it is important that the animal be captured so a veterinarian can check if it has a rabies infection.
+Unless proper equipment is available, though, don't attempt to capture a possibly rabid animal.
 Captured animals are killed and their brains are examined for rabies immediately.
 Pets who appear well and have been immunized can be watched for symptoms of the disease.
 This observation period should extend for 10 days.
 If the animal develops symptoms, it must be killed and the brain examined.

 Your pediatrician will examine your child.
-If rabies is suspected, a skin biopsy may be done to look for evidence of the virus.
-If your child develops encephalitis and lapses into a coma, a brain biopsy may be needed to confirm the diagnosis.
+If rabies is suspected, several tests will be done on saliva, blood, skin, and spinal fluid to look for evidence of the virus.

 Teach your child to avoid contact with any stray or wild animals.
-Your child should not tease or bother an animal and shouldn’t examine or play with a dead animal that she may find.
+Your child should not tease or bother an animal.
+Also, they should not examine or play with a dead animal that they may find.

 You can reduce the presence of wild animals in the area of your home by tightly closing garbage can lids.
 Chimney covers can prevent bats from getting into the home.

 Make sure your own family pet receives animal rabies shots according to your veterinarian's recommendations.